GeoMop/Genie/doc/documentation.md

 ## Output options

+**Local coordinates** - Save outputs in local coordinates.
-**p3d step** - Inversion result is also saved in p3d format suitable for software Voxler.
-This parameter defines step between individual points.
+**p3d** - If checked inversion result is also saved in p3d format suitable for software Voxler.
+**p3d step** - Defines step between individual points.

 ## Mesh cut tool
 Mesh cut tool sets area of interest, either in text edits or using red shape on right side,